 labels, such as Metal Blade and Nuclear Blast, were signing them as quickly as they could in an effort to cash in on the new

 trend.
-It was a foul time for Black Metal purists.
+It was a foul time for black metal purists.
 However, that isn't to say that the art form was totally dead; the real

-Black Metal bands were simply laying low.
+black metal bands were simply laying low.
 They were a little harder to find, for the most part, but they were still there.

-Darkthrone became the symbol of the old guard rearing its ugly head to show the world what real grim and nasty Black Metal
+Darkthrone became the symbol of the old guard rearing its ugly head to show the world what real grim and nasty black metal

 was all about.
 It's quite unfortunate that the album was much more mediocre than expected.

 "Lifeless" starts with some strange sound effect before the song really begins.
-Immediately, there is a
+Immediately, there is

-one of the older albums, if only Fenriz has sped up the drums.
+onto one of the older albums, if only Fenriz has sped up the drums.
 There was still room for the slower section, but he certainly

 ruined the earlier part by being lazy behind the kit.
 The sound effects that began the track occur again, only irritating